CAC Certified Coins

 209416025

-Choice $850 New May 2!
-NGC Fatty Gen 4.0.
+Choice $850 NGC Fatty Gen 4.0.
 Prooflike Surfaces.
 The prooflike surfaces on this coin enhances the beauty and makes it stand out over most any other MS62 Barber Quarter.
 The coin is well struck with brilliant fields and light copper toning with traces of blue color.
 The reverse on its own grades at least MS65.
 The obverse has one line below Miss Liberty's cheek and one darker toning spot in the center of Miss Liberty, but the luster is unusually nice for this grade level.
 Housed in an NGC Gen. 4.0 Fatty holder without barcode

 Barber 25C 1911D Barber 1911-D